 Collecting goods left behind

-At the end of a tenancy, tenants or residents who leave goods behind when they leave the property should contact the landlord or owner as soon as possible to make arrangements to collect them.
+Renters who leave goods behind at the end of their rental agreement should contact the rental provider as soon as possible to make arrangements to collect them.

-Also, a landlord or owner cannot refuse to return a person’s belongings, even if the person owes rent.
+A rental provider cannot refuse to return a person’s belongings, even if:

 - dangerous goods

 - goods not worth any money, other than personal documents and the items in the following list that must be stored for at least 14 days.

 Goods that must be stored for at least 14 days